RubySteps/21-day-challenge/2_adventures/001/cypher/21/README.md

 a bit more complex example that demonstrates how to fetch things from a query string, and how to render a template that displays data.

+If you'll just go to [http://127.0.0.1:6767/][], you'll be greeted by a generic unknown person greeting.
+But if you go to [http://127.0.0.1:6767/?name=Markus][], it will greet you personally!
+(If your name happens to be "Markus".
+If you're not named Markus, you might want to substitute your own name.)

+For fun, you can also try going to [http://127.0.0.1:6767/?name=%3Cscript%3Ealert('xss!')%3C/script%3E][] to discover that it does escape your inputs (but that's all thanks to the templating engine, not me).

 [install-rust]: http://www.rust-lang.org/install.html
 [nickel]: http://nickel.rs